Generalization of generative model for neuronal ensemble inference method: Results and Discussion

-We apply the two methods to synthetic data; our proposed method and the one in the previous study\cite{diana2019bayesian}.
-For performance evaluation of ensemble inference, the average of multiple trials with different initial conditions is taken, because the dependence of MCMC result on initial condition should be removed as much as possible.
-In the method of the previous study, the number of initial ensembles is set to half the number of neurons as recommended, which is to avoid convergence to an inappropriate local solution.
-Other conditions are the same between the two methods.
-The detailed conditions of the experiment are summarized in Table \ref{tab:Condition}.
+As mentioned before, the purpose of our method is to infer functional neuronal ensembles, and it does not matter whether the structural neuronal ensembles defined by structural connections can be estimated or not.
+In other words, there is no ground-truth solution.
+Therefore, we attempt to capture neuronal ensembles with similar activities under various "granularities", namely scales of ensembles.
+We emphasize that our soft clustering approach allows ensemble inference at different granularities, which is not possible in BIM due to hard clustering.
+Since our goal is to estimate the ensembles at different granularities, we cannot judge the superiority or inferiority of ensemble inference performance using a metric such as the distance from true structural connection.
+Hence, we display the results visually and discuss them.
+Additionally, stationary and non-stationary data are used to show that even non-stationary data can be handled by our soft clustering method.

-For the behavior by multiple trials, we observe how often each neuron is classified into the same ensemble, for which we define the similarity matrix ${\bm F}$.
-The element of $\bm F$ represents the similarity of activities between neurons, which reflects ensemble structure averaged over multiple trials.
-Element of the similarity matrix is expressed as $F_{ij} = \sum_{r=1}^{r_{\rm max}} \sum_{\mu =1}^{A_{\rm init}} t_{\mu i}^{r} t_{\mu j}^{r}$, where $r$ is the label of trial with initial condition being changed.
+We apply two methods to synthetic data: our proposed method and BIM.
+For the performance of functional ensemble inference, the average of multiple trials with different initial conditions is taken, because the dependence of MCMC result on initial condition should be removed.
+In BIM, the number of initial ensembles is set to half the number of neurons as recommended in \cite{diana2019bayesian}, which is to avoid convergence to an inappropriate local solution.
+Other conditions are the same in two methods.
+The detailed conditions of the numerical analysis are summarized in Table \ref{tab:Condition}.

-Fig \ref{fig:Result}A, \ref{fig:Result}B, and \ref{fig:Result}C are the heat map of the matrix element $F_{ij}$ with the values of the transition parameter being varied.
-The element $F_{ij}$ is obtained by applying the proposed method to the data in Fig \ref{fig:Act}A. In contrast, Fig \ref{fig:Result}D is the result by applying the method in the previous study to the binary data in Fig \ref{fig:Act}B.
+For the behavior by multiple trials, we observe how often each neuron is classified into the same functional ensemble, for which we define the similarity matrix ${\bm U}$.
+The element of $\bm U$ represents the similarity of activities between neurons, which has the information of functional ensembles averaged over multiple trials.
+Element of the similarity matrix is expressed as $U_{ij} = \sum_{r=1}^{r_{\rm max}} \sum_{\mu =1}^{A_{\rm init}} t_{\mu i}^{r} t_{\mu j}^{r}$, where superscript $r$ is the label of trial number with initial condition being changed.